2factorauth/twofactorauth/README.md

 ### Custom

 The `custom` section is for an app or site that doesn't use SMS, Google Auth, or Authy.
 This app should have its own way of generating 2FA from within the app or a special 2FA service such as via `email`, `yubikey`, etc.

+### A Note on Definitions

+A lot of people have different ideas of what constitutes Two Factor Auth and what doesn't, so it stands to reason that we should clarify a bit.
+For the purposes of this site, Two Factor Auth is defined as any service provided as a redundant layer for account *authentication*.
+Services that provide *authorization* redundancy are certainly appreciated, but should not be considered Two Factor Auth.

+As an example, a site that prompts you for an authentication token following user login would be considered Two Factor Auth.
+A site that does not prompt you for a token upon login, but prompts you for a token when you try to perform a sensitive action would not be considered Two Factor Auth.

+For context, check out the discussion in [#242](https://github.com/jdavis/twofactorauth/issues/242).

 ## License